nilaykumar/notes/philosophy/kant_groundwork.md

 * "In fact, it is absolutely impossible by means of experience to make out with complete certainty a single case in which the maxim of an action that otherwise conforms with duty did rest solely on moral grounds and on the representation of one's duty." (p.22)
+* Kant claims that even the existence of a noble duty is independent of whether anyone in the world actually acts from it.
+But how do we know whether such duty exists, then?
+Even Kant says that we can only believe in the existence: "And here nothing can protect us from falling away entirely from our ideas of duty and preserve a well-founded respect for its law in our soul, except the clear conviction that, even if there never have been actions that have sprung from such pure sources...reason by itself and independently of all appearances commands what ought to happen"

 ## My questions ##